Security Model for Depositors / Point Sellers

 As a point seller, how do I know that my principal assets, the funds I deposit into my Rumpel wallet, are safe?
 This page provides the answer.

-Rumpel Wallet is built on top of Safe.
-Each user wallet is simply a standard Safe with a special Rumpel Module and Rumpel Guard added on.
+Rumpel Wallet is built on top of .
+Each user wallet is simply a standard Safe with a special Rumpel and Rumpel added on.
 Therefore, our approach to security is largely inherited from Safe, and to understand the scope of an admin’s power, you need only look at these two main added components.

 However, there are many assets that we can be confident will never be reward tokens, and therefore, we can permanently enable many actions for users, and disable them for admins.
 Our contracts are designed with this in mind.